heikekonow/hamburg-node/content/homepage/stipends.md

 detailed_page_homepage_content: true
 ---

-As for the previous three hackathons, nextGEMS again offers travel support for up to 15 early career researchers.
+As for the previous hackathons, nextGEMS again offers travel support for up to 15 early career researchers.
 Click [-> here](stipends_detail) for more details on what is covered and how to apply.